 Choice of substrate also based on sustainability

-Substrates used for growing cuttings on tray fields are usually based on peat and coconut.
-Four types of cutting soil were used for these tests with Sonata on July 3th 2018 (Table above).
+Substrates growers typically use for growing cuttings on tray fields are based on peat and coconut.
+For these tests we used four types of cutting soil (Table above).
 A traditional mixture of peat with 20% coconut and 20% block peat was chosen as the mixture used in the control group (cutting soil 1).
-By increasing the proportion of coconut, water management was improved in the other cuttings.
-The addition of perlite (cutting soil 2) or wood fiber (cutting soil 4) provides a more airy root environment and a quicker drain.
-In addition, a mixture with 50% BVB Accretio (cutting soil 3) was tested.
+By increasing the amount of coconut, water management improved in the other cuttings.
+The addition of perlite (mixture 2) or wood fiber (mixture 4) provides a more airy root environment and a quicker drain.
+In addition we tested a new mixture with 50% BVB Accretio (mixture 3).
 Accretio, made from Sphagnum, comes from the top 10 cm of peat fields.
-Just as with wood fiber, we are opting for more sustainability with the choice for Sphagnum.
+Just as with wood fiber, the use of this material improves sustainability.
 The upper layer of peat fields can be harvested within rather short periods, compared to the thousands of years required for the deeper peat layers.